Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/ensure-service-users/index.md

 The Ensure Service User facilitates defining service users and their ACLs in OSGi configurations, and will intelligently ensure they exist on the target AEM instances.

+Ensure Group builds on top of ensure service user to allow easily creating and maintaining group hierarchies across many AEM environments.

 ## Configuration

-Create an OSGi configuration for each service user:
+Create an OSGi configuration for each service user or group with the corresponding PID and unique identifier, eg.:

     /apps/my-app/config/com.adobe.acs.commons.users.impl.EnsureServiceUser-myServiceUser